-With traditions for a new generation
+With taste and responsibility for a new generation

 Reasons, tips and facts about a well-balanced diet